 ALSO READForcibly removed Asian doc launches legal action against United Airlines United Airlines row: Know your rights, entitlements if deboarded in India United finally apologizes as image takes a beating Likely to sue: Passenger dragged from United has concussion, broken nose United Airlines could have avoided PR nightmare by following economics 101

-Justin Harclerode, a spokesman for the House of Representatives panel, did not say who the committee planned to call as witnesses.
+A spokesman for the House of Representatives panel did not say who the committee plans to call as witnesses.
 A date for the hearing has not been disclosed.

-United spokeswoman Megan McCarthy said in a statement that the airline looked "forward to meeting with the committee and sharing with them the comprehensive review and the customer-focused actions we will communicate next week."
+United spokeswoman Megan McCarthy said the airline looks "forward to meeting with the committee and sharing with them the comprehensive review and the customer-focused actions we will communicate next week."

 She declined to say who would testify for United.

-The airline also faces a Thursday deadline from the U.S. Senate Commerce Committee to answer detailed questions about the incident on United Flight 3411, which 69-year-old Dr. David Dao was dragged off by airport security officers.
+The airline also faces a Thursday deadline from the US Senate Commerce Committee to answer detailed questions about the incident.

 The flight was already full when four airline crew members showed up after passengers had boarded and requested seats so they could commute to their next flight out of Louisville, Kentucky.